Introduction

 golang.org

-Use the Go package manager to install the Socket.io library:
+Use the Go package manager to install the Socket.io library.
+The correct command is:

 sh